 9. Security: Features like multiple views offers security at some extent where users are unable to access data of other user and department.
 DBMS offers methods to impose constraints while entering data into database and retrieving data at later stage.
 DBMS offers many different levels of security features, which enables multiple users to have different view with different features, for example, a user in sales department cannot see data of purchase department is one thing, additionally how much data of sales department he can see, can also be managed.
-Because DBMS offer many different features, for examples, a user in sales department features, for examples, a user in sales department features.
+Because DBMS offer many different features, for examples, a user in sales department features department cannot see data of purchase department is one thing.